UBC-MDS/DSCI_522_Alberta-Oil-Spills/README.md

 Procedure
 --------

-To run this analysis yourself, the following scripts need to be run in the below order:
+To run this analysis yourself, the scripts need to be run in the following order:

 1. Cleaning data in [1_data_cleaning.R](src/1_data_cleaning.R)
 2. Visualization of data in [2_data_viz.R](src/2_data_viz.R)
 3. Use `sklearn` to fit a model in [3_model_fitting.py](src/3_model_fitting.py)
-4. Visualize the model decision trea in [4_model_viz.py](src/4_model_viz.py)
+4. Visualize the model decision tree in [4_model_viz.py](src/4_model_viz.py)
-5. Create a final report and rinder it in [final_report.Rmd](doc/final_report.Rmd)
+5. Create a final report and render it in [final_report.Rmd](doc/final_report.Rmd)

 ### Steps: